turingschool/front-end-curriculum/lessons/module-2/intro-to-accessibility.md

 <section class="checks-for-understanding">
-  <h3 id="check-for-understanding">Exit Ticket</h3>
+### Exit Ticket

-  <p>What are 3 easy and actionable accessibility steps you can take in all of your projects from here on out?</p>
+What are 3 easy and actionable accessibility steps you can take in all of your projects from here on out?
 </section>